NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 are concerned with **efficiency per-watt**, to keep costs in check.

-A typical network is constructed using some kind of language-based API, which translates the network -- either statically or dynamically -- into serialized graphs that can be used for interchange.
-Those graphs can then passed through
-a compilation process which performs various graph-level optimizations, like constant folding or fusion.
-Most often this graph compilation process works on top of some kind of vendor-provided kernel library, which communicates with a driver (possibly through OpenCL\*, CUDA\*, or SYCL\*), to compile and execute an implementation (kernel) for a specific :abbr:`Instruction Set Architecture (ISA)`, or :term:`ISA`.
+A typical network is constructed using some kind of language-based API, which translates the network or DL model -- either statically or dynamically -- into serialized graphs that can be used for interchange.
+Those graphs can then passed through  a compilation process (the *Graph optimizer or compilation* step in *Figure 1*), which performs various graph-level optimizations, like constant folding or fusion.
+These processes most often require some kind of vendor-provided kernel library, which communicates with a driver (possibly through OpenCL\*, CUDA\*, or SYCL\*), to compile and execute an implementation (kernel) for a specific :abbr:`Instruction Set Architecture (ISA)`, or :term:`ISA`.

-Illustrated below is a simplified DL stack, showing relative complexity of each:
+Illustrated below is a simplified DL stack, showing relative complexity of each component around the graph compilation phase or process.
+Note that each component also requires specialists unique to that component (that is: data scientists or people working with a frontend API often don't know or care what is happening at the kernel level or "under the hood".)

 .. _figure-1: